 The refugee crisis was and still is one of the EU's main stumbling blocks.
 A lack of cooperation between member states has allowed the humanitarian crisis to continue to spread, with immigration and the distribution of refugees remaining a critical issue, despite the EU-Turkey Agreement.
 Immigrants' integration into the labour market, especially in Germany, will remain a political challenge for decades.
 But science must also provide analyses and potential solutions.
 For example, the Leibniz Association's "Crises of a globalised world" research network has addressed the issue of the refugee crisis.

 On a third front, the EU is fighting for the confidence of its citizens.
 But while on the one hand, the popularity levels of eurosceptic parties rose or national conservative parties even governed some Member States in the past, the EU also appears to be reinventing itself: Neither Brexit nor the election of Donald Trump in the US have fractured the EU.
 On the contrary.
-Not only has a committed European scaled the heights of the French political establishment, namely Emmanuel Macron, but the EU also now aims to close ranks when it comes to defence.
+Despite meeting with domestic resistance, French president Emmanuel Macron is a committed European.
+The EU also now aims to close ranks when it comes to defense.

 Crises are always an opportunity for change.
 It is no secret that the EU has potential for improvement in many respects.
 Perhaps this new momentum will finally trigger other important change processes: improvements to the democratic legitimacy of the EU institutions, less regulation of the labour and product markets, a reduction in bureaucracy both in the EU and its member states, the implementation of the capital markets union and a new weighting for EU spending.
 This is the only way for the EU to remain sustainable – prepared for future financial crises and strengthened by new cohesion.